dotnet/csharplang/spec/expressions.md

 The result of the *typeof-expression* is the System.Type object for the resulting unbound generic type.

 The third form of *typeof-expression* consists of a typeof keyword followed by a parenthesized void keyword.
 The result of an expression of this form is the System.Type object that represents the absence of a type.
+The type object returned by typeof(void) is distinct from the type object returned for any type.

+> [!NOTE]
-The type object returned by typeof(void) is distinct from the type object returned for any type. \[*Note*: This special type object is useful in class libraries that allow reflection onto methods in the language, where those methods wish to have a way to represent the return type of any method, including void methods, with an instance of System.Type. *end note*\]
+> This special type object is useful in class libraries that allow reflection onto methods in the language, where those methods wish to have a way to represent the return type of any method, including void methods, with an instance of System.Type.

 The typeof operator can be used on a type parameter.
 The result is the System.Type object for the run-time type that was bound to the type parameter.
 The typeof operator can also be used on a constructed type or an unbound generic type (§9.4.4).
 The System.Type object for an unbound generic type is not the same as the System.Type object of the instance type (§15.3.2).
 The instance type is always a closed constructed type at run-time so its System.Type object depends on the run-time type arguments in use.
 The unbound generic type, on the other hand, has no type arguments, and yields the same System.Type object regardless of runtime type arguments.

-\[*Example*: The example
+The example

 using System;

-class X&lt;T&gt;\
+class X<T>\
 {\
 public static void PrintTypes() {\
 Type\[\] t = {\